Johndirr/SubtitleSyncAssistant/README_STRUCTURE.md

     - `BusyDialog`: modal, indeterminate progress with optional cancel.
     - `RangeSelectDialog`: input for selecting a start/end range in seconds.
     - `EditSubtitleDialog`: editor for one subtitle row (start, end, text) with validation.
+- preview.py
+  - `PreviewImagesWindow`: a small, floating tool window that shows two images side-by-side (Reference | New) taken from the loaded media files at specific timestamps.
+  - Behavior:
+    - Activated from both tables via context menu entry "Show preview images".
+    - Images correspond to the start time of the selected row in each table.
+    - Auto-updates when selection changes, after editing a row, or after shifting times.
+    - Extracts a single frame using `ffmpeg` in a background `QThread` to keep the UI responsive.
+    - Frames are cached per (file, time) in 0.5 s buckets to limit repeated extraction.
+    - Scales images to fit the window; resizes dynamically on window resize.
+    - Provides graceful fallbacks: "(loading...)", "(no image)", or "(preview unavailable)".
+    - Cleans up background workers on window close to avoid shutdown warnings.

 ### ssa/workers/